Comprehensive Perinatal Care in NJ at NJPA

-For women who are already pregnant, typical procedures include first and second trimester genetic risk assessment, high resolution fetal ultrasound (including 3D/4D), MaterniT21™ PLUS Down syndrome test, chorionic villous sampling, amniocentesis, fetal echocardiography, fetal growth monitoring, Doppler blood flow studies, fetal biophysical evaluations (non-stress test, amniotic fluid volume assessments and biophysical profiles), and select fetal therapy.
+For women who are already pregnant in NJ, typical procedures include first and second-trimester genetic risk assessment, high-resolution fetal ultrasound (including 3D/4D), MaterniT21™ PLUS Down syndrome test, chorionic villous sampling, amniocentesis, fetal echocardiography, fetal growth monitoring, Doppler blood flow studies, fetal biophysical evaluations (non-stress test, amniotic fluid volume assessments, and biophysical profiles), and select fetal therapy.

 For some patients, your obstetrician will fax a request for consultation along with all of your pregnancy records to our office.
 Our office will then contact you to schedule an appointment.
 For other patients, your doctor will instruct you to call our office to make an appointment.
 Our staff will be happy to help if that is the case.
 Of course, having the reason for the visit and your insurance information on hand when you call will expedite the process of scheduling your appointment.

 We are consultants to your primary obstetrician.
 Since they usually send you to us, they will specify how we can best assist and help them manage your pregnancy.
-Should you be requesting a pre-conceptional consultation, it may be possible for us to see you as a self-referral, but we will still need all applicable past medical records PRIOR to your visit.
+Should you request a preconception consultation, it may be possible for us to see you as a self-referral, but we will still need all relevant past medical records PRIOR to your visit.